 You’ll gain a wide range of professional skills on top of your subject knowledge.
 You’ll have an understanding of project design and management in a development context, as well as being able to analyse quantitative and qualitative data.
 You’ll be able to construct clear arguments, critically assess different options for action, analyse policy documents, write research reports and give presentations.
 You’ll also be trained to make decisions in complex and unpredictable situations.

-We encourage you to seek practical work experience in the international development field, and advise you on how to go about it.
+Throughout your time with us, we will encourage you to seek practical work experience in the international development field, and we will advise you on how to go about it.